 Recognition and awards

 Moya was recognised as a Distinguished Alumni of Adelaide University in 2017, and bestowed the Alumni Award (Sports and Sports Administration) by the University of NSW in 2018.
+She was awarded an Honorary Doctorate by the University of Adelaide in 2021.

 Speaker queries to MoyaDoddSpeaker@gmail.com